-If you successfully complete the adventure, follow the Aftermath instructions which normally explain which cards to add from the advanced deck.
+If you successfully complete the adventure, follow the Aftermath instructions which normally explain how to adjust the various decks.
 You may then take Town actions (see below).

-- ◆ Missed Campaign Adventures: If a Hero did not participate in a successful adventure, that Hero gains 200 gold pieces.
-Collected gold pieces can be tracked on page 15. - → If you fail an adventure, you may keep the Treasure cards you gained, take Town actions, and then try again. - ◆ Treasure cards and gold pieces your Hero has at the end of an adventure carry over to the next adventure, even if you failed the adventure and are trying again.
-If you pause between adventures, make sure to keep track of what your Hero has collected on page 15! - ◆ Experience points gained by defeated monsters do not carry over.
+- → Missed Campaign Adventures: If a Hero did not participate in a successful adventure, that Hero gains 200 gold pieces.
+Collected gold pieces can be tracked on page 15. - ◆ If you fail an adventure, you may keep the Treasure cards you gained, take Town actions, and then try again. - ◆ Treasure cards and gold pieces your Hero has at the end of an adventure carry over to the next adventure, even if you failed the adventure and are trying again.
+If you pause between adventures, make sure to keep track of what your Hero has collected on page 15! - ◆ Experience Points gained by defeated Monsters do not carry over. - ◆ All Heroes heal completely in between adventures .